-Antony Ressler, Bennett Rosenthal, John Kissick and David Sachs are all founding members of Ares who will serve on Ares Capital Management's investment committee.
-These professionals have an average of 20 years experience in leveraged finance, including substantial experience in investing in leveraged loans, high yield bonds, mezzanine debt, distressed debt and private equity securities.
-In addition, our President, Michael J. Arougheti will also serve on the investment committee and will lead a dedicated origination and transaction development team of 5 investment professionals (including Mr. Arougheti), which team will be augmented by Ares' additional investment professionals, primarily its 19 member Capital Markets Group.
+Antony Ressler, Bennett Rosenthal, John Kissick and David Sachs are all founding members of Ares who serve on Ares Capital Management's investment committee.
+These professionals have an average of over 20 years experience in leveraged finance, including substantial experience in investing in leveraged loans, high yield bonds, mezzanine debt, distressed debt and private equity securities.
+In addition, our President, Michael J. Arougheti also serves on the investment committee and leads a dedicated origination and transaction development team of 8 investment professionals (including Mr. Arougheti), which team will be augmented by Ares' additional investment professionals, primarily its 18 member Capital Markets Group.
 As a result of Ares' extensive investment experience, Ares and its senior principals have developed a strong reputation in the capital markets.
-We believe that this experience will afford Ares Capital a competitive advantage in identifying and investing in middle market companies with the potential to generate positive returns.
+We believe that this experience affords Ares Capital a competitive advantage in identifying and investing in middle market companies with the potential to generate positive returns.